eed3si9n/eed3si9n.com/content/posts/incremental-compilation-of-scala3.md

 ![inc2](/images/inc2.svg)

-This feels unremarkable, like water coming out of a tap, but if we think about it, it is remarkable that Zinc is able to detect that `object Client` requires recompilation since `Provider.foo(1)` generated a synthetic function call to `Core.core`, which now have changed its function signature since before.
+This feels unremarkable, like water coming out of a tap, but if we think about it, it is remarkable that Zinc is able to detect that `object Use` requires recompilation since `Provider.foo(1)` generated a synthetic function call to `Core.core`, which now have changed its function signature since before.

 ### a macro in Scala 3.7.3